 2020 is shaping up to be an interesting year, isn’t it?

 There’s a lot going on across the globe right now, and the web design world isn’t immune from the twists and turns that have heretofore defined the decade.
 It’s always tricky to predict what the future will hold, but based on our experience, we’ve come up with a few notes.
-These will help give you an idea of what to expect over the coming year and which web design trends will make the biggest impact on 2020.
+These will help give you an idea of what to expect over the coming year and which web design trends and web design companies will make the biggest impact on 2020.

 Retro Styles Are Still Hot